benjaminridel-afk/nak-typst-template/README.md

 ### Option A (manually clone the repo)

 1. Install the Typst compiler on your local machine as described in the [Typst GitHub repo](https://github.com/typst/typst?tab=readme-ov-file#installation).
-I recommend using VSCode for working with Typst and installing the [Tinymist extension](https://github.com/Myriad-Dreamin/tinymist).
+It  is recommended to use VSCode and installing the [Tinymist extension](https://github.com/Myriad-Dreamin/tinymist).
 2. Clone this template repo: `git clone git@github.com:leonheuer/nak-typst-template.git`
 3. `cd nak-typst-template`
-4. Watch source file: `typst watch src/main.typ` -> Changes in the file will be automatically recompiled
+4. Press F1 > Preview Opened File while in the `main.typ` file to ensure the preview works correctly.
-5. Open the `src/main.pdf` file to see the result PDF, which will be overwritten on change
+5. Compile the file: `typst c main.typ`

 You can commit your changes by creating your own upstream repo (e.g. GitHub) and changing the remote of your local repo to point to your own upstream repo.